Introduction: Spherical Quadruped Arduino Robot

 The code is structured as a state machine.

 The servomotors are piloted with constant variables.
-All these variables are in the global.h file which must be placed on the same folder than the Spherical Quadruped Robot.ino file.
+All these variables are in the global.h file which must be placed in the same folder as the Spherical Quadruped Robot.ino file.

 All the servomotors must be calibrated and the displacement/rotation values must be redefined according to your settings.